 Chiles Rellenos for Lunch

-As the case was back then, Guatemala too was in the midst of a civil war between communist rebels and the U.S. backed government of Óscar Humberto Mejía Victores.
+As the case was back then, Guatemala too was amid a civil war between communist rebels and the U.S. backed government of Óscar Humberto Mejía Victores.
 As a member of the military, Mejía Victores was president during the height of repression and death squad activity in the country.
 Today it is estimated that more than 200,000 people lost their lives due to the civil war which raged for 36 years.

-This was my second trip to Guatemala City, and I was well aware that as long as I did not venture too far outside of the capital, I would be relatively safe.
-Still, I was somewhat apprehensive, specially since I had read in the Miami Herald that a couple of months prior the Camino Real Hotel had been rocked by a bomb placed in the reception area by anti-government rebels.
+This was my second trip to Guatemala City, and I understood as long as I did not venture too far outside of the capital, I would be relatively safe.
+Still, I was somewhat apprehensive, especially since I had read in the Miami Herald that a couple of months prior the Camino Real Hotel had been rocked by a bomb placed in the reception area by anti-government rebels.

-The Camino Real and the Holiday Inn were the two hotels in the capital most frequented by American business people.
-It would make sense to try to avoid those two hotels, so out of an abundance of caution, this particular time I decided to stay at the Sheraton, across the main boulevard.
+The Camino Real and the Holiday Inn were the two hotels in the capital most frequented by American businesspeople.
+It would make sense to try to avoid those two hotels, so out of an abundance of caution, this time I decided to stay at the Sheraton, across the main boulevard.